52 Weird and Unique Things To Do In Tokyo

 The Kawaii Monster Cafe is another quirky dining experience that deserves a spot on the weird things to do in Tokyo list.
 It was visited by Netflix’s Queer Eye cast while filming in Japan, and is known for serving rainbow, monster-themed foods and drinks in an out-of-this world setting.

 While the full cafe and monster experience is still officially closed, their Instagram page posts about pop-up events around Tokyo, like parties, make-up booths, and street food stalls.
-Is there anything weirder in Tokyo than partying all evening with some colorful monsters?
+Is there anything weirder in Tokyo than partying with some colorful monsters?

 7. Eat burgers with rice buns